A Dark Reality—Christian Women in 73 Countries Face Hidden Persecution Every Day

 In addition to violent physical acts, persecution against Christian women also includes silent, often hidden and complex attacks such as shame, isolation, discrimination, and grief.
 On the surface, a woman’s persecution experience hardly shows, but as Hana, a Christian woman in Southwest Asia and one of Open Doors’ international guests for the launch of the 2019 World Watch List, points out, Christian girls and women have hidden, internal wounds that cannot be bandaged.
 Their persecution hides in plain sight.

 A Key Tool to Destroy the Church

 Whatever form it takes, the ultimate goal of all gender-specific persecution is to destroy the Christian community, say researchers Helene Fischer and Elizabeth Miller in their eye-opening report on gendered persecution.
 Fischer is women’s strategist and specialist at Open Doors International.
 Crimes committed against women are more likely to engender shame and ostracism than those committed against men. … And attackers rely upon this community response.

 For example, the sexual assault of women like Aisha and Esther in Nigeria by Boko Haram, and Rita in Iraq by Islamic State is typically acknowledged as rape, but not as a tool of religious persecution.
-A study of both the demographics of victims and their testimonies of the words their attackers’ hurled at them leaves no doubt that at least one primary objective of Boko Haram and the Islamic State is to eradicate the Christian population by every means.
+A study of both the demographics of victims and their testimonies of the words their attackers’ hurled at them leaves no doubt that at least one primary objective of an extremist group that is located primarily in Northern Nigeria and the Islamic State is to eradicate the Christian population by every means.